Managing your BWoF (for buildings with specified systems)

 Owners of buildings with specified systems need to supply council with a BWoF annually (including IQP certification).

 Specified systems are crucial to the safety and health of a building and those who use it.
-As a building owner it is your responsibility to ensure the systems are inspected and maintained according to the compliance schedule.
+It is the responsibility of the building owner to ensure the systems are inspected and maintained according to the compliance schedule.

 Buildings that contain certain safety and essential systems, known as specified systems, need a compliance schedule.